pymupdf/PyMuPDF/docs/recipes-text.rst

 .. image:: images/img-linequad.*

-The ``spans`` argument above may specify any sub-list of ``line["spans"]``.
+The `spans` argument above may specify any sub-list of `line["spans"]`.
 In the example above, the second to second-to-last span are marked.
 If omitted, the complete line is taken.

 ------------------------------

+.. _RecipesText_H:

 How to Analyze Font Characteristics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~